Viv31/Password-generator-shortcode-plugin/readme.txt

 Steps for using this plugin:
-1) Copy shortcode [GenerateShortcode] ans use this
+1) Copy shortcode [GenerateShortcode] and use this.